Orans: History

 The biblical ordinance of lifting hands up in prayer was advised by many early Christian apologists, including Marcus Minucius Felix, Clement of Rome, Clement of Alexandria and Tertullian.
 Christians saw the position as representing the posture of Christ on the Cross; therefore, it was the favorite of early Christians.
 Some scholars also assert that the deference this pose exhibits—with the outstretched hands showing a sort of submission to a religious power—is intertwined with Roman ideas of pietas; this encapsulates notions of family values, civic honor and charitable behavior.

 In Oriental Orthodoxy, Coptic Christian believers pray the seven canonical hours of the Agpeya at fixed prayer times in the orans position while standing.
 In Western Christianity, until at least the ninth century, the posture was used by entire congregations during celebrations of the Eucharist.
 By the twelfth century, however, the joining of hands began to replace the orans posture as the preferred position for prayer.
-The orans posture has continued to be used at certain points in the liturgies of the Roman Catholic and Eastern Orthodox and Churches.
+The orans posture has continued to be used at certain points in the liturgies of the Roman Catholic and Eastern Orthodox Churches.
 In the Catholic Church, Masses in the Latin liturgical rites see the celebrating priest prays the orations, the Eucharistic Prayer, and the Lord's Prayer in the gesture of orans; in the Maronite Church's Holy Qurbana, the congregation together with the priest lift up their hands in the orans posture during various parts of the liturgy, such as the anaphora and Lord's Prayer.
-The orans gesture survived the Reformation and was preserved in the liturgy of the Lutheran and Anglican Churches.
+The orans gesture was preserved through the Reformation, in the liturgy of the Evangelical-Lutheran Churches and the Anglican Churches.